-The total pension liability in the December 31, 2019, actuarial valuation was determined using the following actuarial assumption:
+The total pension liability in the December 31, 2020, actuarial valuation was determined using the following actuarial assumption:

-Actuarial valuation date 12/31/19
+Actuarial valuation date 12/31/20

 Actuarial cost method Entry Age

 Amortization method Level percentage of payroll, closed

-Remaining Amortization period 12.0 years
+Remaining Amortization period 20.0 years

 Asset Valuation Method 5-year smoothed market

 Actuarial Assumptions:

-Investment return 8.00%
+Investment return 1 7.50%

-Projected salary increases 4.90%
+Projected salary increases 1 4.60%

-Inflation 2.75%
+Inflation 2.50%

 Cost-of-living adjustments 0.00%

-Includes inflation at the stated rate
+1 Includes inflation at the stated rate

-The actuarial assumptions that determined the total pension liability as of December 31, 2018 were based on the results of an actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 68.
-All other assumptions and methods are the same as used in the prior valuation.
+The actuarial assumptions that determined the total pension liability as of December 31, 2020 were based on the results of an actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 68.
+The economic assumptions were reviewed at the March 2021 TCDRS Board of Trustees meeting and revised assumptions were adopted.
+These revisions included reductions in the investment return, wage growth, and maximum payroll growth assumptions.
+The assumptions are reviewed annually for continued compliance with the relevant actuarial standards of practice